isc-krakshith/InterSystems-Broadsea/README.md

 ### HADES RStudio default login

-The credentials for the RStudio user can be established in Section 8 of the .env file.
+[Access Hades UI here](http://127.0.0.1/hades) The credentials for the RStudio user can be established in Section 8 of the .env file.

 ####
 The following instructions are provided in good faith currently: